 CHANGE A CHILD'S STORY

 We at CASA - Voices for Children are deeply grateful for your support and commitment to children who have experienced abuse or neglect.
-Every day, we are working diligently to evolve our plans so that we can provide the best possible advocacy for each child in care within Benton County.
+Every day, we are working diligently to evolve our plans so that we can provide the best possible advocacy for each child in care within Benton and Lincoln Counties.
 In fact, we believe we have an even greater commitment to serve our most vulnerable children in the face of these current, unforeseen circumstances.